nuneskris/nuneskris.github.io/_publications/Measure-Data-Architecture.md

 title: "Measure Data Architecture"
 collection: publications
 permalink: /publication/Measure-Data-Architecture
-excerpt: 'Consistency on what we measure and how we measure data domains.'
+excerpt: 'Consistency on what we measure and how we measure data domains.
+An method with an example scenario'
 tags:
   - Governance
 ---